kanzure/nanoengineer/cad/src/tools/README.global.dependencies.txt

- Copyright 2007 Nanorex, Inc.  See LICENSE file for details.
+ Copyright 2007-2008 Nanorex, Inc.  See LICENSE file for details.

  # $Id$

 This describes how to use various tools to manage import statements and to detect and analyze dependency loops created by those imports.

+Summary of steps for a routine check:

+For routine, incremental checks of the import cycle graph, it's sufficient to run the following two commands in /bin/sh, which are elaborated on below:

+ $ tools/PackageDependency.py `tools/AllPyFiles.sh` --justCycles > depend.dot
+ $ tools/splitDependDot.py > anotheroutputfile

+Full explanation, and steps for more complete checks:

 The first step is to make sure that all the necessary import statements are in the code, and that they point to the right